-2008's Democratic Presidential Primary will go down as one of the most competitive races in recent history.
-Two candidates, Senators Barack Obama (Illinois) and Hillary Clinton (New York), fought a see-saw battle to obtain enough delegates/vote-shares for the Democratic nomination.
-Although the race eventually dwelled down to these two players, for a while it was a dynamic three-player-race with Senator John Edwards (North Carolina) in the fold.
-During that time, many people were puzzled by Edwards' insisting on staying in the race even when he had no foreseeable chance of becoming the party's eventual nominee.
-In this honors thesis, I construct a theoretical model to explain Edwards' reason for staying in the race.
-My model found that if Edwards attains a certain amount of vote-shares, depending on the external circumstances, he could have pushed the election into a backroom negotiation phase.
-In this phase, he would have become the most pivotal player as his relatively low amount of vote-shares would ironically turn him into the player with the greatest negotiating power.
-This could have allowed him to come out of the backroom negotiation with a final prize value that would have exceeded the efforts he inputted.
-My paper coins this as "The Edwards Effect" and explores the ramifications and conditions for its existence.
+The 2008 Democratic Presidential Primary will be remembered as one of the most competitive races in recent history.
+Two candidates, Senators Barack Obama (Illinois) and Hillary Clinton (New York), fought an enduring battle to obtain enough delegates/vote-shares to secure the Democratic nomination.
+Although the Democratic nomination eventually came down to these two contestants, for a while it was a dynamic three-player-race with Senator John Edwards (North Carolina) in the fold.
+During that time, many people were puzzled by Edwards' insistence on staying in the race even with no reasonable chance of winning.
+For this honors thesis, I constructed a theoretical model to explain Edwards' rationale for staying in the race.
+My model shows that if Edwards attained a certain percentage of the vote-shares, he could have pushed the election into a backroom negotiation phase given the right external circumstances.
+In this phase, he could have become the most pivotal contestant, with his relatively low percentage of vote-shares, ironically giving him the most negotiation power.
+This would have allowed him to come out of the backroom negotiation with a final prize value that would have exceeded the costs he endured.
+My paper coins this occurrence as "The Edwards Effect" and explores the conditions for its existence as well as its ramifications.